gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I shook my head to make my reins fall free and backed away from the hitching post.
 The trio stopped at a sweetcake shop, so narrow that the proprietor could barely fit his shoulders through his own window.
-I kept my head down---if you don't make eye contact, humans won't notice you---and came up behind them.
+I kept my head down—if you don't make eye contact, humans won't notice you—and came up behind them.

 "But we'll be late again!" the larger girl on the left protested.